Jlo6CTEP/openvpn_docker_client/README.md

 This project allows setting up openvpn client with docker.
-There is also a version that is able to hide your VPN traffic behind TLS for extra security and stability against opressive governments' attempts to disrupt VPN connections.
+There is also a version that is able to hide your VPN traffic behind TLS for extra security and stability against opressive governments' futile attempts to disrupt VPN connections.

 ## Setup
 * Put your ovpn cert into `./openvpn/certs`